kaihendry/dabase.com/content/blog/no-dist-upgrade.md

 Furthermore applications tend to depend on underlying operating system libraries, so there is a reluctance to update the operating system, for fear it might affect the running application.

 Conservative users might choose "Debian stable" and only security updates, and that is fraught with misery as all the packages are old snapshots deemed "stable" not by upstream, but by package developers.
+This often results in frustration by upstream who do not support arbitary snapshots of their software.

 # The problem with dist-upgrade

 The problem with dist-upgrade is that it's a one-way street.
 You cannot roll back easily.
-There is no Quality Assurance pipeline in place, so you don't know if your application will run on the new operating system.
+There is no Quality Assurance pipeline in place, so you don't know if your application will run on the new underlying operating system.

 #  Modern updates